-HUNTINGTON, N.Y. — Along with acquiring practical skills, such as how to produce a radio spot or write a letter to the editor of a publication, Catholic high-school students at a leadership training seminar on Long Island, N.Y., in August will receive a stack of writings of St. Thomas Aquinas.
+HUNTINGTON, N.Y. — Along with acquiring practical skills, such as how to produce a radio spot or write a letter to the editor of a publication, Catholic high-school students at a leadership training seminar on Long Island, N.Y., later this summer will receive a stack of writings of St. Thomas Aquinas.

 “The Angelic Doctor” may seem an odd choice for a leadership seminar, but Father Peter Stravinskas, executive director of the Catholic Education Foundation, and philosopher Peter Redpath, executive director of the Adler-Aquinas Institute, have designed a course that relies heavily on the saint.

 “Aside from being a brilliant human being and a person of sanctity,” Redpath said, “Aquinas was one of the greatest organizational geniuses and educational leaders the world has ever known.”